a linear map.

 There is a specific version called Quillen’s determinant line bundle which is certain line bundle over the moduli space of complex structures on a fixed smooth vector bundle over a fixed Riemann surface .
 A complex structure on the bundle corresponds to an operator which in local coordinates looks as where is a smooth matrix valued function.
 The set of such operators is an affine space whose underlying vector space is the space of -End-valued forms .
 Then again a determinant is an element of a line where is taking the top exterior power.
 Now one has a family depending on what determines a holomorphic line bundle over .
 This is the determinant line bundle.

 If we had a trivialization of the Quillen’s determinant line bundle, then we could identify every section with a holomorphic function on the base space, hence a holomorphic rule giving a number to a Cauchy-Riemann operator.
 For this one restricts first to the component consisting of the operators with the zero Fredholm index.
-Next, one considers the corresponding Laplace operator and its determinant related to the zeta function of an elliptic differential operator.
+Next, one considers the corresponding Laplace operator and its functional determinant related to the zeta function of an elliptic differential operator.
 (This is related to the analytic torsion).

-Let be the Grassmanian? of -dimensional subspaces of a finite dimensional vector space .
+Let be the Grassmannian of -dimensional subspaces of a finite dimensional vector space .
 Let be a point in and its top exterior power; it is a fiber of the bundle over .
 The determinant bundle has no non-zero holomorphic global sections.
 Consider its dual with fiber over .
 Then the space of of global holomorphic sections .
-This construction can be suitably extended for the Segal Grassmanian, where is a separable Hilbert space equipped with a polarization, see chapter 7 and especially 7.7 in the Pressley-Segal book listed below.
+This construction can be suitably extended for the Segal Grassmannian, where is a separable Hilbert space equipped with a polarization, see chapter 7 and especially 7.7 in the Pressley-Segal book listed below.